Spain Digital Nomad Visa Guide (2024)

 During the day, the festival is a family affair — children walk around with their parents, music is played on every corner, and a variety of traditional meals are available.

-However, when the sun goes down, the feria transforms.
-It turns into the festival of hedonism, where alcohol is poured mercilessly, and parties last late into the night.
+However, when the sun goes down, the feria transforms into a festival of hedonism, where alcohol is poured mercilessly, and parties last late into the night.

-Not the worst way to make a pause from programming, right?
+Not the worst way to take a break from work, right?

 🎓 Pumble Pro Tip

-People in Spain are open and friendly.
-It is highly possible that you will meet hundreds of various people there, and who knows, maybe even work with some of them.
+It is highly possible that you will meet hundreds of various people while in Spain, and, who knows, maybe even work with some of them.
 To learn how to communicate with people from different cultures and backgrounds in the workplace, check out our article:

 Benefit #4: Affordable cost of living